Strategic Manpower Planning: Building a Future-Ready Workforce

 The process should begin with a deep understanding of the organization’s vision, mission, and strategic goals.
 Whether it’s digital transformation, geographical expansion, or innovation-led growth, the manpower plan must support these objectives.

-2. Analyze Current Workforc
+2. Analyze Current Workforce

 Assess the existing talent pool in terms of: